Updated August 23, 2023.

-The two cable car lines that end at Fisherman's Wharf both start at Powell and Market.
+There are two cable car lines that end at Fisherman's Wharf.
+Both lines start at the cable car turnaround at Powell and Market.

 The Powell-Hyde line ends at Beach Street near Aquatic Park and the Buena Vista Cafe, and the Powell-Mason line ends on Bay Street, about three blocks above the wharf (see map above).

 For a local's tips on riding the cable cars, where to catch them, and how to avoid the lines, see my cable car guide.